 Here are the 7 things you should know before buying a home.

-Usually, I would have the best for last but I am placing the best thing to consider first on this blog.
+Usually, I would save the best for last but I am placing the most important thing to consider first, this time around.
 Purchasing a home is awesome if you can afford it.
 If you are in NYC and plan on staying here for the rest or most of your life, then buying would be a smarter choice.
-Rents increase at a ridiculous rate here in the city and purchasing would eventually even out to the rental rates in about 5 years, more or less.
-Then, the cost of owning your home will remain steady as the rental rates continue to increase.
+Rents increase at a ridiculous rate here and purchasing would eventually even out to the rental market in about 5 years, more or less.
+After that point, the cost of owning your home will remain steady as the rental rates continue to increase.

-However, even though your expenses will remain the same, it is still costly.
+Even though your expenses will remain the same however, it is still costly.
 There are things that you need to be mindful of other than the mortgage.
-There are taxes, insurance, additional insurance if you were to get an FHA loan, maintenance fees if you have a condo or coop, and much more.
+There are taxes, insurance, additional insurance if you were to get a FHA loan, maintenance or common charges if you have a condo or coop, and much more.
 What about that leaky roof?
 How about that busted pipe?
 It could even be that your refrigerator has finally kicked the bucket.
-Things happen all the time and if you don’t have funds set aside for those sudden things, you can suffer greatly.
+Things happen all the time and if you don’t have enough funds set aside for those sudden things, you can suffer greatly.

 Another thing to consider is the cost of the initial purchase of your home.
-Unless you have a VA loan that covers 100% of your downpayment, you will have to have 3-20% for that initial investment.
-Not to mention, additional fees at closing which is around 3% of the purchase price.
+Unless you have a VA loan that covers 100% of your down-payment, you will have to have 3-20% for that initial investment.
+Not to mention the additional fees at closing which is around 3% of the purchase price.

 3) GET EVERYTHING IN WRITING